dojo/docs/dojo/data/ItemFileReadStore.rst

 Query Example 2: Match all items with attribute foo the value of which ends with ar -----------------------------------------------------------------------------------

-*Note: This is doing a single character wildcard *
+*Note: This is doing a single character wildcard.*

 .. code-block :: javascript